Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 I have never seen a booth of baked goods not sell well!
 Brownies, cookies, cupcakes, and quick breads are all fair game and tend to fly off the table almost as quickly as they are put onto it.

 Baked goods are a classic for good reason.
 If younger children make these, adult supervision will be necessary.
-However, older kiddos can likely make these on their own with minimal adult involvement.

 When we did brownies for my daughter’s own Young Entrepreneurs Day a few years ago, we found that a nice display went a long way.

 People ALWAYS wanted to choose items off the display rather than from the tray.
+I think it’s because the display made our brownies look more impressive. 🙂

 We brought a dessert stand from home, but we almost dropped a couple times during set up so next time we’re using this pretty display setup for desserts >>